FREE USA SHIPPING, RETURNS AND EXCHANGES

 Inside the brain sits the suprachiasmatic nucleus (SCN), a cluster of neurons in the hypothalamus that orchestrates time for every organ in the body.
 It depends on balanced light signals delivered through melanopsin receptors in the eye.

 These receptors synchronize every cellular clock through cascades of mitochondrial communication.
-But when artificial light floods the night, the natural signal collapses.
+But when artificial light floods the night, the natural signal collapses in disruption.
 Retinal molecules detach from opsin, forming reactive retinal aldehyde radicals that destroy photoreceptors and disrupt vitamin A cycles.

 Mitochondrial Performance and Circadian Breakdown